germanfgv/firecrest-v2/docs/setup/arch/logging/README.md

     propagate: no
     ```

-## Log formats
+## Tracing logger

-The format of the logs is defined in the `f7t_v2_tracing_log` tracer and currently allows the following formats:
+The format of the logs is defined in the configuration file above.
+As a standard FirecREST uses JSON formatted messages.
+The `f7t_v2_tracing_log` currently supports the following messages:

 ### Format for HTTP backend